crystalct/tiny3D_ps3soundlib/README.md

-Tiny3D 2.0 + libfont (2020 update)
+Tiny3D 2.0
 ==========

-Tiny3D is one library to work with 2D/3D graphics.
+Tiny3D is one library to work with 2D/3D graphics (obsolete).

-NOTE: this repository is updated to the last PSL1GHT libraries and tools
+NOTE: this repository is updated to the last PSL1GHT libraries and tools on February 1, 2011.
+Thanks to "marioga" to send to me the new PS3 compilers under MinGW environment

-It uses PSL1GHT and install the libraries in $PORTLIBS/lib, C Header files in $PORTLIBS/include. it will also install nv40v1.h that comes from PSL1GHT V1
+It uses PSL1GHT and install the libraries in PSL1GHT/target/lib, C Header files in PSL1GHT/include

 see the 'docs' folder to know more (i need to update the info to the 2.0 version)